-Governments propel cybersecurity conversations on multi-layered defence strategies at GISEC Global in Dubai
+Governments Propel Cybersecurity Conversations On Multi-Layered Defence Strategies At GISEC Global In Dubai

+The second day of the annual event put the spotlight on governments, with top officials from the UAE and around the world taking to the stage at Dubai World Trade Centre.

-(MENAFN- Seven Media) Dubai, United Arab Emirates, 8th May 2025: Governments and their roles in adopting a multi-layered approach to cybersecurity was at the top of the agenda on the second day of GISEC Global 2025, the world’s third-largest cybersecurity event, and biggest in the MENA region.
+Dubai, UAE, 9th May 2025, ZEX PR WIRE , Governments and their roles in adopting a multi-layered approach to cybersecurity was at the top of the agenda on the second day of GISEC Global 2025, the world's third-largest cybersecurity event, and biggest in the MENA region.

 With the Microsoft Digital Defense Report 2024 showing that governments are the third most-targeted sector globally by nation-state threat actors, GISEC Global saw the Global Cybersecurity Congress open with H.E.
 Dr Mohamed Al-Kuwaiti, Head of the UAE Cybersecurity Council, re-emphasising the need for a collective effort to strengthen the global industry and shape its future policies.